Federal Reserve raises its key rate for 11th time by a quarter-point in its drive to slow inflation

 At the same time, the steady easing of inflation pressures has lifted hopes that the Fed can pull off a difficult “soft landing,” in which its rate hikes would continue to cool inflation without sending the economy tumbling into a painful recession.

-Economists at Goldman Sachs have downgraded the likelihood of recession to just 20%, from 35% earlier this year.
-Those at Deutsche Bank, among the first large banks to forecast a recession, have also been encouraged by the economy’s direction, though they still expect a downturn later this year.
+Powell lent support to that possibility in his remarks Wednesday, saying, “We do have a shot at a soft landing.”

+He held open the prospect that the Fed will “be able to achieve inflation moving back down to our target without the kind of really significant downturn that results in high levels of job losses that we’ve seen in the past.”

-Matthew Luzzetti, Deutsche Bank’s chief U.S. economist, has pointed to durable consumer spending as a key driver of growth.
+Durable consumer spending has been a key driver of growth.
 Many Americans still have savings stemming from the pandemic, when the government distributed stimulus checks and people saved by spending less on travel, restaurants and entertainment.

-Hiring has remained healthy, with employers having added 209,000 jobs in June, with the jobless rate reaching an ultra-low 3.6%.
+And hiring has remained healthy, with employers having added 209,000 jobs in June and the jobless rate reaching an ultra-low 3.6%.
 That’s about where it was when the Fed began raising rates in March 2022 — a sign of economic resilience that almost no one had foreseen.

 Year-over-year inflation in June was 3%, according to the government, down sharply from a peak of 9.1% in June 2022.
-One cautionary note is that an inflation measure preferred by the Fed, which excludes volatile food and energy costs, was still up 4.6% in May from a year earlier.
+One cautionary note, though, is that a “core” inflation measure that is preferred by the Fed, which excludes volatile food and energy costs, was still up 4.6% in May from a year earlier.

 Some Fed officials, including Christopher Waller, an outspoken member of its Board of Governors, and Lorie Logan, president of the Federal Reserve Bank of Dallas, have said they think the cumulative effects of the previous rate hikes have already been baked into the economy.
 With inflation still above the Fed’s target, they think additional hikes may be needed to further slow price pressures.

-For the Fed, the drop in year-over-year inflation from roughly 9% to 3% was the relatively easy part, some analysts say.
-Getting it down to the Fed’s 2% target will be harder and take longer.
+Some analysts caution that the drop in year-over-year inflation from roughly 9% to 3% was the relatively easy part, Getting it down to the Fed’s 2% target will be harder and take longer.

 Other experts say they think the recent mild inflation readings can be sustained.
 Rental cost increases, which have already fallen, should drop further as more apartment buildings are completed.